spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 # Wrap-Up

 In this tutorial, you learned about Palette’s Dev Engine and App Mode.
 You deployed two virtual clusters, each containing a different architecture and configuration of the Hello Universe application.
 Palette’s Dev Engine enables developers to quickly deploy applications into a Kubernetes environment without requiring Kubernetes knowledge.
 In a matter of minutes, you deployed a new Kubernetes cluster and all its applications without having to write Kubernetes configuration files.

-To learn more about Palette Dev Engine and its capabilities.
+To learn more about Palette Dev Engine and its capabilities check out the reference resource below.
 <br />

 - [Palette Modes](/introduction/palette-modes)